HSBC World Elite® Mastercard® Review

-The allure of the HSBC World Elite® Mastercard® to frequent travelers is evident right from the start.
-With 20,000 welcome points after your first purchase on your account, it’s easy to get off to a strong rewards start with this card; plus you can earn another 80,000 points when you spend $5,000 in the first 180 days (apply by Dec.
-28, 2020 to qualify; conditions apply).
-Then, on an ongoing basis, cardholders earn 3% back (that's six rewards points) for every $1 spent on travel and 1.5% back (three points) per $1 on your other purchases, with no caps or rotating categories to keep track of.
-For the right cardholder, it should be easy to offset the First Year Fee Rebate (Terms apply), then $149 annual fee.
+The allure of the CardName to frequent travelers is evident right from the start.
+With a 20,000 welcome point offer (worth $100 in travel) for new cardholders, it’s easy to get off to a strong rewards start with this card.
+On an ongoing basis, cardholders earn 3% back (that's six rewards points) for every $1 spent on travel and 1.5% back (three points) per $1 on your other purchases, with no caps or rotating categories to keep track of.
+For the right cardholder, it should be easy to offset the AnnualFees annual fee.

 Then there is the annual $100 travel enhancement credit, which can be used to cover eligible airline seat upgrades, lounge passes and baggage fees.